hellfirehd/DKW.TransactionExtractor/README.md

 - Add missing exclusion patterns to `ParserOptions.ExclusionPatterns`
 - Verify multi-line transactions are being combined correctly

+### Classification issues

+- Check that `categories.json` exists and is valid JSON
+- Review category matcher patterns for accuracy
+- Enable debug logging to see matching attempts

 ### Encoding issues

 The application includes custom PDF encoding providers.
 If you encounter unusual characters, check `PdfAliasEncodingProvider.cs`.